nguyenton68/algorithm/README.md

 Sorting using tree.
 Node i with left and right child.
 Only need to loop n/2.
 Because there are at least n/2 node. max_heap compare the node with its childs.
 Then swap.
 Recursively call max_heap for the largest index.

+4. quick_sort_new.cpp: quick sort with shorter version This code choose the last element to be pivot.
+Use 2 indices stand for smaller and larger subarray.